Deeniealamin1/pizza-shop/README.md

 ### 3. Polymorphism

-The `Order` class stores every item under one unified type:
+The `Order` class stores every item under one shared type:

 ```java
 private ArrayList<MenuItem> items;
 ```

 When calculating the total, one loop calls `calculatePrice()` on every item.
-Java dispatches to the correct implementation at runtime with no `instanceof` checks needed:
+Java automatically calls the correct method for `Pizza`, `Drink`, or `Side` at runtime:

 ```java
 public double getTotal()